Oriyn/Resume/README.md

     - Answering customers tech questions

-##Tecnology Experience
+##Technology Experience

   Technology has been a great passion of mine for about the last 4 years.
-I build PCs for me,my friends, and my family, i also am usually the go to guy for tech problems.I have repaired many laptops, phones, and tablets.
+I build PCs for myself, my friends, and my family.
+  I also am usually the go to guy for tech problems.
+I have repaired many laptops, phones, and tablets.
 I also will spend a lot of my freetime keeping up to date on the latest PC parts.